 Interpretive--Playwright's work is faithfully translated to the stage

 Generative--Director freely makes changes to the script

 Paradox of Acting

 The actor must be both the character they are playing and still be the actor

 Outside-In vs. Inside-Out

-Inside-Out--the actor alters his/her personality and the appearance follows
+Inside-Out--the actor gets in the mindset of the character, and the outward appearance follows

 1. Who am I?